fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 # show commits in master that are not yet in my feature branch
 git log --oneline my-feature..master

-# show commits on remote branch that are not yet in my local feature branch
+# show commits on remote branch that are not yet in my local branch
 git log --pretty='format:%h - %an: %s' new-homepage..origin/new-homepage

 # show commits by me that included “heroku” and that changed file Gemfile